Amazon Today Adds 165 Movies to Prime & Freevee - Here Are 8 We Really Love - The TV Answer Man!

 The new films added today include eight (a film series here is counted once) we really, really love:

-* Four Indiana Jones movies, including the original, Indiana Jones and the Raiders of the Lost Ark, starring Harrison Ford as the swashbuckling anthropologist who uncovers ancient artifacts and Nazi plots.
+* Four Indiana Jones movies, including the original, Indiana Jones and the Raiders of the Lost Ark, starring Harrison Ford as the swashbuckling archaeologist who uncovers ancient artifacts and Nazi plots.
 Thrill a minute moviemaking from director Steven Spielberg.

-* In the Heat of the Night, the 1967 drama starring Sidney Poitier as an African-American detective from Philadelphia who’s ‘recruited’ to solve a murder in small racist Southern town.
+* In the Heat of the Night, the 1967 drama starring Sidney Poitier as an African-American detective from Philadelphia who’s ‘recruited’ to solve a murder in a small racist Southern town.
 Rod Steiger won the Academy Award for Best Actor, but it’s Poitier’s picture.
 Sensational performance.
 (Poitier’s other 1967 gem, To Sir With Love, was also added today to Amazon.)

 * Election, the 1999 comedy starring Matthew Broderick as a high school teacher whose ethics are challenged when an all-too-perfect student (Reese Witherspoon) runs for class president.
 Broderick’s best since Ferris Bueller, but Witherspoon is pitch perfect in her role.